Maximizing the Value of Your Cannabis Smalls

 Aim to Meet Your Market

-You probably know all the ways that you can’t market your small flowers and small-flower-derived products.
+You probably know all the ways that you can’t market your cannabis smalls and small-flower-derived products.
 Some states have vertical-integration requirements that prevent growers from wholesaling to third parties; others states won’t let growers sell directly to the consumer.

 Explore what you can do under your license and any permits could diversify your sales channels.
 California, for instance, has more than a dozen license types.
 The various licenses let businesses cultivate, distribute, manufacture products, etc. Adding a license opens doors.